 Net zero: cars, lorries, buses and trains

 The technology for zero emission cars, lorries, buses and trains largely exists and is improving all the time.
-Broadly, electricity and hydrogen are key, both of which can be generated from zero-carbon energy.
+Broadly, both electricity and hydrogen are key, both of which can be generated from zero-carbon energy.

 As demand increases and innovation drives forward, the cost of these technologies continues to fall.
 Beyond reducing carbon emissions, cutting air pollution is also a driver for the uptake of cleaner modes of transport.